Lindholm lifts Flames past Senators in OT

 Lindholm's tally with 4:10 remaining in regulation came 61 seconds after the Flames blew a 1-0 lead.
 Sean Monahan, playing his 500th NHL game, chipped a puck into the offensive zone that Lindholm tracked down and then buried from the doorstep.
 Lindholm added an empty netter, a power-play goal, with 94 seconds left on the clock to round out the scoring.

 The Flames have won two straight games and are on a 3-0-1 run following a six-game losing skid.
 Calgary's Dillon Dube opened the scoring with 64 seconds remaining in the first period.
-Off the faceoff in the Senators zone, the puck ricocheted off the foot of an Ottawa player and into slot where Dube was set up.
+Off the faceoff in the Senators' zone, the puck ricocheted off the foot of an Ottawa player and into the slot, where Dube was set up.
 Dube kicked the puck to his stick and buried a backhander for his second goal in three games.

 Ottawa's Jean-Gabriel Pageau tied the game with 5:11 remaining in regulation, his team-high 14th goal.
-Goalie Marcus Hogberg, seeing his first game for the Senators this season, made 24 saves in the loss.
-Ottawa has lost four straight games, in which they've been outscored 13-4.
+Goalie Marcus Hogberg, seeing his first game action for the Senators this season, made 24 saves in the loss.
+Ottawa has been outscored 13-4 in losing four straight games.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)